March 3, 2025

 • Limited content availability: Since most people don't have 4K compatible laptops, TVs, or projectors, there's not a lot of purely 4K content available.
 Most content has a 4K option, but also has a lower resolution version.

-4K vs. UHD vs. 1080p resolution
+4K vs. UHD vs. 1080p: Resolution comparison

 📹 Read more: Frame rate: Definition and everything you need to know

-4K content source
+4K content sources and availability

-What’s the future of 4K resolution?
+The future of 4K resolution technology

 If you're shooting in 4K, you'll need a video editor that can handle 4K footage.
 With Descript's all-in-one video editing hub, you can: